JNRowe/jnrowe.github.io/articles/fossil.rst

 The option handling *will* trip you up endlessly.
 Just the little things like being unable to chain options, and needing an endless stream of ``C-p M-5 M-b
 <space>`` to add a space before a commit message for example.
 Yes, I know some
-people don’t like standard ``getopt`` or GNU-style option parsing, but every other tool you use has chosen it.
+people don’t like standard :command:`getopt` or GNU-style option parsing, but every other tool you use has chosen it.

 Some of the interface decisions are actively bad, for example there appears to be no way to delegate password configuration to a trusted system service or even